Running Time Analysis of the (1+1)-EA for Robust Linear Optimization: Preliminaries

 \end{definition}

 \begin{definition}[Deletion-robust BinVal] Given a budget $k\le n$ and a parameter $d<k$, to find a binary solution $x\in \{0,1\}^n$ such that

 \end{definition}

 The worst-case linear optimization problem is presented in Definition~\ref{def-worst-linear}.
-When the context is clear, let $F(x)= \min_{s\in\{1,2,\dots,m\}}f_s(x)$, which is the minimum of $m$ given linear functions.
+When the context is clear, let $F(x)= \min_{s\in\{1,2,\dots,m\}}f_s(x)$, which is the {minimum at $x$ of $m$} given linear functions.
 Then the problem can be viewed as maximizing $F(\cdot)$.
 For each linear function, the weights are only assumed to be no smaller than 1, and can be non-decreasing with $i$.
+Note that $w_{s,i}$ denotes the $i$-th weight of the $s$-th linear function.

-\begin{definition}[Worst-case Linear Optimization] Given $m$ linear functions $\{f_s\}_{s=1}^m$ where $f_s(x)=\sum_{i=1}^nw^s_ix_i, w^s_i \geq 1$, and a budget $k\le n$, to find a binary solution $x\in \{0,1\}^n$ such that
+\begin{definition}[Worst-case Linear Optimization] Given $m$ linear functions $\{f_s\}_{s=1}^m$ where $f_s(x)=\sum_{i=1}^n{w_{s,i}}x_i, {w_{s,i}} \geq 1$, and a budget $k\le n$, to find a binary solution $x\in \{0,1\}^n$ such that

 \end{definition}